hamaritho/portfolio/src/jade/includes/md/freshmanproject.md

 In my freshman year I took GEEN 1400, Engineering Projects.
 For this class students form groups and then design a project to be presented in a Design Exposition at the end of the semester.

-My class was given free reign in choosing and designing a project, so long as it had some sort of impact on the world.
+My class was given free reign in choosing and designing a project as long as it had some impact/greater purpose.
 So we began by thinking about a need instead of a product.
 One of the most basic needs is water, and in third-world countries, it can be difficult to fetch.
 With this in mind, we designed a wind-powered water pump.

 <figure class="left small">
 <img src="resources/freshproj/images/turbines.jpg">
 <figcaption>Different styles of wind turbines.</figcaption>
 </figure>

-Before we could design the pump we had to research wind turbines: what turbines are the most efficient, require the least amount of effort to begin spinning, can self-start, etc. We discovered that there are two major types of wind turbines: vertical and horizontal.
+Before we could design the pump we had to research wind turbines: which turbines are the most efficient, which require the least amount of effort to begin spinning, which can self-start, etc. We discovered that there are two major types of wind turbines: vertical and horizontal.

 At first I found the terminology confusing.
-The blades of a classic turbine &mdash; like a pinwheel &mdash; struck me as "vertical."
-After all, the blades moved vertically through the air.
+The blades of a classic turbine &mdash; like a pinwheel &mdash; struck me as &ldquo;vertical.&rdquo; After all, the blades moved vertically through the air.
 Likewise, the less-common vertical turbines&rsquo; blades moved horizontally through space.
 But the name of the turbine comes from the *axis* of the turbine, not the blades.

 Horizontal wind turbines had a horizontal axis.
 The blades spun vertically around this axis.
 We discovered that these turbines are commercially more widespread, but usually had to be started by a generator before they could move freely in the wind.
 They also had to be positioned correctly to catch the wind.
 If the wind blew the wrong direction, the turbine was useless.

-Vertical wind turbines, therefore, had a vertical axis.
+Vertical wind turbines had a vertical axis.
 The blades spun horizontally around this axis.
 We learned that these turbines are more commonly used by households or smaller companies, most could be started using the wind alone, and would work for any wind direction.
 They were also safer for the animal life, since it is much easier to avoid a large solid object than constantly-moving spinning blades.

 We immediately saw the benefit of the vertical wind turbines and decided to use them for our project.
 However, further research revealed that there are two major types of vertical wind turbines: Savonius and Darrieus.